 - Were there prior complaints about the place facilitating prostitution and/or exploitation?

 - Did a website have reason to know that the site was being used for illicit purposes?

+Attorneys for human trafficking survivors can help you determine who was aware of the criminal exploitation that was occurring and chose to turn a blind eye.
 Every case is unique.
 If you have questions about whether you may have a potential case, contact the Houston law office of Simmons and Fletcher, P.C. for a free consultation today.
 We understand that dealing with the aftermath of human trafficking can be scary.
 Take the first step and speak with a human trafficking lawyer today.
-The consultation is free and will be kept confidential.
+The consultation is free and will be kept strictly confidential.